Customer Acquisition Cost Defined

-Customer Acquisition Cost gives a clear picture of how much money needs to be spent to increase the customer base.
-This cost can then be compared to the total profit that can be generated from a customer to get a realistic idea about the returns on investment that are possible.
+A clearer picture showing how much money to spend to increase customer base can be seen with customer acquisition costs considered.
+This cost can be compared to total profits generated and provide a realistic idea about returns on investment that are possible.

-Customer Acquisition Cost is calculated by dividing the total costs of acquiring customers, or marketing expenses, by the number of customers acquired in that period.
+To calculate Customer Acquisition Cost, divide total costs of acquiring customers, or marketing expenses, by the number of customers acquired in that period.
 For example, if a company spends $2,000 per quarter on marketing, advertising and acquiring customers, and ends up attracting 100 new customers in that quarter, the customer acquisition cost is 2000/100= $20.

 The figure of $20 is not relevant in itself.
 First, the significance of the CAC varies from industry to industry.
-For instance, a CAC of $20 may be too high for an e-commerce company, while it could be very low for a real-estate company.
+For instance, a CAC of $20 may be high for an e-commerce company, but low for a real-estate company.

-To get a relevant view, the calculation of customer acquisition cost must be done with reference to customer lifetime value (CLV).
+To get a relevant view, the calculation of customer acquisition can reference customer lifetime value (CLV).
 CLV is the measure of the monetization of the relationship with the customers, i.e., how much net profit the company makes from a customer over its future relationship.

-Therefore, the same CAC of $20 will be considered as high, if the customer makes no additional purchases or never returns.
-However, it will be considered to be very low, if the customer generates purchases of $2,000 during the entire business relationship.
+The same CAC of $20 will be considered as high if the customer makes no additional purchases.
+However, it will be considered low if the customer generates purchases of $2,000 during the entire business relationship.

 The companies use highly targeted campaigns to track the transition of customers from potential clients to long-lasting ones.
 They also deploy several ways of calculating CAC in the most insightful, yet straightforward ways.